William Henry Goold: Life

 He was born on 15 December 1815 at 28 Buccleuch Place the only son of Rev William Goold.
 His father was a member of the Reformed Presbyterian Church.
 He was educated at the old High School and in 1829 was one of the pupils in the newly built High School on Calton Hill.
 He was school dux in his final year of 1831.
 He took a degree at the University of Edinburgh and then studied divinity at the Theological Hall in Paisley.

 He was licensed to preach by the Reformed Church on 14 April 1840 and was subsequently ordained on 6 October as a colleague in his father's church in Edinburgh.
 The congregation of the Martyrs' Church met on George IV Bridge and Goold relocated to live, initially at Buccleuch Street and then, around 1850, at 28 Buccleuch Place.

 In 1854 he was elected successor to Andrew Symington, his mentor and wife's uncle, at the Theological College in Paisley.
 From 1860 he was Secretary of the National Bible Society of Scotland.
 In 1876 the Reformed Presbyterian Church merged with the Free Church of Scotland, continuing simply as the Free Church of Scotland.
 William Goold was central to the conditions of the merge.

 Dr Goold took a leading part in the movements for Union.
 He grieved that the larger projected Union of 1873 failed.
 What he did for the Union of 1876 was recognised by his being chosen the last Moderator of his own Church, and the Moderator of the General Assembly of the Free Church in 1877.
 He succeeded Thomas McLauchlan as Moderator of the General Assembly; he was the first from a Cameronian background to serve in this role.
-He was succeeded in 1878 by the Andrew Bonar.
+He was succeeded in 1878 by Andrew Bonar.

 In 1890 there was a celebration of his jubilee in the Martyrs Church.

 He died at home 28 Mansionhouse Road in the Grange, Edinburgh on 29 June 1897 aged 81.
 He requested that Psalm 103 was read to him before he died.

 The Martyrs Church transferred to the Free Church of Scotland in the Union of 1876.
 In the 20th century it became the Elim Pentecostal Church for Edinburgh.
 It is now in secular use as a public house.